AI-sandbox/XGMix/README.md

 - *<reference_file>* is a .vcf or .vcf.gz file containing the reference haplotypes (in any order)
 - *<sample_map_file>* is a sample map file matching reference samples to their respective reference populations

-The program uses these two files as input into [rfmix's](https://github.com/slowkoni/rfmix) simulation to create training data for the model.
+The program uses these two files as input to [rfmix's](https://github.com/slowkoni/rfmix) simulation algorithm to create training data for the model.

 ### Advanced Options
 More advanced configuration settings can be found in *config.py*.